vichekaoeun/RockPaperScissor/README.md

 # RockPaperScissor
+A mini learning project.
-A mini rock-paper-scissor game with computer generated input that runs on console (for now).
+It is a rock-paper-scissor game with computer generated input that uses DOM manipulation.